INTERSECT-SDK/python-sdk/docs/examples/fastapi.rst

    docker run --rm -it --name intersect-service --network host intersect-sdk python -m examples.5_fastapi_example.fastapi_service --host 0.0.0.0

    # Finally, run the client in a second terminal
-   # By default this assumes the service runs on port 8000 on host 127.0.0.1,
+   # By default this assumes the service runs on port 8000 on host 127.0.0.1, change this with --server-port <PORT> and --server-host <HOST> respectively (need to use 0.0.0.0 host in Docker)
    docker run --rm -it --name intersect-client --network host intersect-sdk python -m examples.5_fastapi_example.fastapi_client --server-host 0.0.0.0

 After several seconds, the output from ``fastapi_client`` will look something like this: